(Updated) · 12 min read

 Apply for a Secured Credit Card

 A secured credit card is the single most important tool for rebuilding credit after bankruptcy.
 You provide a refundable security deposit (typically $200 to $500), and the card issuer gives you a credit limit equal to that deposit.
 The Capital One Secured Mastercard is one of the most accessible options in Canada, requiring a minimum deposit of $75.
+For a full comparison of your options, check our guide on the best secured credit cards for bad credit in Canada.

 Use the card for one or two small recurring purchases each month, such as a streaming subscription or your phone bill.
 Keep your utilization below 30 percent of the limit and pay the full statement balance by the due date every single month.
 This builds a pattern of on-time payments that the credit bureaus reward.